James Shields (politician, born 1806): Duel with Abraham Lincoln

 The publications caused "intense excitement" in Springfield, and Shields, taking great offense at being publicly ridiculed, demanded satisfaction, as well as the true identity of the author, then known only to the editor of the paper.
 Lincoln took responsibility for the articles and accepted the challenge.
 Shields confronted Lincoln, demanded a full retraction, and the incident escalated to the two men picking seconds, and meeting on an island located between Missouri and Illinois called Bloody Island to participate in a duel.
 (Note: It was unclear at the time whether the island in the Mississippi River, was legally in Illinois (where dueling was outlawed) or Missouri (were dueling was permitted).
 Although at least one source disputes this, saying they instead met on the banks of the Missouri side of the river, across from Alton, Illinois.)
-Lincoln, as the one challenged, chose the weapons for the duel, and selected the cavalry broadsword, as Shields was an excellent marksman, and because Lincoln stood 6 ft 4 in to Shields' 5 ft 9 in.
+Lincoln, as the one challenged, chose the weapons for the duel, and selected the cavalry broadsword, as Shields was an excellent marksman, and because Lincoln stood 6 ft 4 in to Shields's 5 ft 9 in.

 At least two accounts have John J. Hardin and R. W. English intervening and convincing the two to cease hostilities.
 Others have them resolving their differences without incident, whether through threats on the part of Lincoln, or through apology and explanation from him.
 However, all accounts agree that they left the island without following through with the duel.
 Thereafter, Shields and Lincoln became and remained good friends.
 (Note: According to one account, Lincoln seldom spoke of the duel, saying only that he was willing to forget the matter.
 When asked later by Willian Herndon, Herndon recorded his response as simply "'If all good things I have ever done,' [Lincoln] said regretfully, 'are remembered as long and as well as my scrape with Shields, it is plain I shall not be forgotten.'"
 Another has Mary Todd writing many years later saying, "After the reconciliation between the contending parties, [Lincoln] & myself mutually agreed, never to refer to it & except in an occasional light manner, between us, it was never mentioned.")